Contentful releases App Framework: the new standard for assembling digital experience platforms

 Download PDFDownload PDF

-Contentful, the global leader in omnichannel content platforms, powers digital experiences for 28% of the Fortune 500 and thousands of leading global brands.
-It enables enterprises to deliver omnichannel digital experiences with greater speed and scale than with a traditional CMS.
+Contentful, the leading content platform for digital-first businesses, helps 28% of the Fortune 500 and thousands of global brands create and manage digital experiences for their customers across any channel.
+It enables greater speed and scale than traditional CMSes.
 Contentful unifies content in a single hub, structures it for use in any digital channel, and integrates seamlessly with hundreds of other tools through open APIs.
-Companies such as Telus, Atlassian, Alpro, Clover, Intercom, Chanel and many others rely on Contentful’s content platform.
+Companies such as Telus, EA, Alpro, Clover, Intercom, Chanel and many others rely on Contentful’s content platform.
 For more information, visit https://www.contentful.com/.